Everything Vibrators: Your Complete Guide To Personal Pleasure

 On the other end of the spectrum, some couples openly embrace the shared experience of using toys in the bedroom.

-The key is communication and understanding.
+If you want to bring a vibrator into your relationship, the key is communication and understanding.
 If both partners are comfortable with using them together, sex toys and vibrators can enhance intimacy and shared pleasure.

 If one partner is uncomfortable with the idea, however, that’s a discussion that must be had.